asyncapi/website/pages/about/index.md

 Developers familiar with OpenAPI (aka Swagger) for RESTful APIs will see strong similarities when using AsyncAPI.
 One common use case is generating asynchronous API documentation (HTML or Markdown).
 The specification is both platform and language agnostic.
 The current tooling includes support for common message brokers such as Apache Kafka and RabbitMQ and languages including Python, Java, and Nodejs.

 Our long-term goal is to make working with EDAs as easy as working with REST APIs.
-That goes from documentation to code generation, from discovery to event management, and beyond.
+That goes from documentation to code generation, discovery to event management, and beyond.
 Our 150+ Open-Source (OSS) contributors are EDA enthusiasts from all around the world.

 ## Maintainers